-UK-based Goonhilly Earth Station has opened its new data centre, while at the same time flexed its eco credentials with the launch of a managed green high performance computing (HPC) platform for artificial intelligence and machine learning on demand.
+UK-based Goonhilly Earth Station has opened its new data center, while at the same time flexed its eco credentials with the launch of a managed green high performance computing (HPC) platform for artificial intelligence and machine learning on demand.

 The satellite communications innovator is one of the first organisations in the UK to deploy a liquid immersion cooling system to mitigate the power demands of HPC.
 Goonhilly's green platform is designed to meet the data-intensive needs of the automotive, life sciences and space/aerospace marketplaces.
-Additionally, its onsite array of solar panels can support the data centre's full power requirements of 500KW, and local wind power will be added to the mix shortly.
+Additionally, its onsite array of solar panels can support the data center's full power requirements of 500KW, and local wind power will be added to the mix shortly.

-According to Chris Roberts, gead of data centre and cloud at Goonhilly, says the company's goal is to create a UK hub for AI and ML services that acts as a marketplace and allows academia and enterprise to collaborate and share ideas.
+According to Chris Roberts, gead of data center and cloud at Goonhilly, says the company's goal is to create a UK hub for AI and ML services that acts as a marketplace and allows academia and enterprise to collaborate and share ideas.

 "The new managed platform delivers high performance GPU-based compute and storage for decentralised and centralised AI and machine learning applications to meet the data-intensive needs of the automotive, life sciences and space/aerospace marketplaces," he says.

 "By provisioning both compute and AI and machine learning resources on demand, customers can reduce the cost of deployment and accelerate time to market."

 Further extending its AI capabilities, Goonhilly has joined the NVIDIA Inception programme for businesses that are transforming industries through advancements in AI and data sciences.
 Goonhilly will use the NVIDIA DGX-1, the world's first supercomputer purpose-built for enterprise AI and deep learning.